evgeniimatveev/evgeniimatveev/README.md

 > **ChatGPT** executes and refines · **Claude** plans and connects.
 > Together they form my **AI-powered engineering loop** for continuous innovation.

-✨ *Built for clarity, driven by automation, inspired by intelligence.*
+✨ Optimized for precision, powered by **automation**, evolving through insight.
   </details>

 </details>